sahibalejandro/admin/README.md

     }
     ...

-After installing the new package add the Service Provider to the `providers` array in your `app/config/app.php` file:
+After installing the new package, add the new *Service Providers* and disable the default `AuthServiceProvider`.
+To do this open your `app/config/app.php` file and edit the `providers` array like this:

     ...
     'providers' => array(
         ...

+        // Add the new service providers
         'Sahibalejandro\Admin\AdminServiceProvider',
+        'Ollieread\Multiauth\MultiauthServiceProvider',

+        // Disable default Laravel's Auth Service Provider
+        //'Illuminate\Auth\AuthServiceProvider',

+        ...
     )
     ...

-**At this point YOU NEED to do a few more easy steps to configure the package `ollieread/multiauth`, please follow this [link](https://github.com/ollieread/multiauth#installation) and come back when you're ready to continue.**
+To properly configure **Ollie Read Multiauth** open `app/config/auth.php` with its default values:

+    return array(
+        'driver' => 'eloquent',
+        'model' => 'User',
+        'table' => 'users',
+        ...
+    );

+Now remove the first three options and replace as follows:

+    return array(
+        'multi' => array(

+            'user' => array(
+    			      'driver' => 'eloquent',
+    			      'model'  => 'User',
+            ),

+            'admin' => array(
+    		 	     'driver' => 'eloquent',
+    			      'model'  => 'Admin',
+            ),
+        ),
+        ...
+    );

+*Read more about [**Ollie Read's Multiauth**](https://github.com/ollieread/multiauth) on his GitHub repository.*

-Publish the assets to your project's `public` directory:
+Now that we have service providers and multiauth configured, it's time to publish the assets to your project's `public` directory:

     php artisan asset:publish sahibalejandro/admin